 Most people come to this region to hike.
 The trails are extensive, and the views are to die for.

 And of course, there is always Base Jumping.
 We sat and watched this for over an hour.
 I was enthralled by their bravery (some would say stupidity) and the absolute rush and freedom they must experience.
 Good luck to them.
-Maybe just watch them like we did.
+Maybe just watch them as we did.

 But should non-hikers visit?
 Absolutely.
 But you should be prepared to walk.
 A lot.
 You may not want to hit the hiking trails but to see what is on offer you need to get out and walk.